OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 (d) Technical
 (e) Profile
 (f) Usage Necessary for our legitimate interests (to develop our products/services and grow our business) To process your job application to work with us (a) Identity
-(b) Contact Performance of a contract with you MARKETING
+(b) Contact Performance of a contract with you To facilitate a duty of care to you (a) Identity
+(b) Contact
+(c) Transaction
+(d) Profile
+(e) Usage Necessary for our legitimate interest (to help you manage aspects of your activities when interacting with our products/services) MARKETING

 We provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms: